coko7/crkbd/README.md

 It's a really cool project and it fits my use case perfectly!

 I recommend taking a look at their website.
-It is full of useful information and also has some very good advice when it comes to learning a new keyboard layout.
+It is full of useful information and has some excellent advice when it comes to learning a new keyboard layout.

 **Website:** https://ergol.org/

 > [!NOTE]
-> If we consider both hardware and software layouts, it would give a total of seven different layers.
+> If we consider both pieces of hardware and software layouts, it would give a total of seven different layers.
-> And if I were to map all of the main 36 keys in each layer, I could have **252 different keys**.
+> And if I were to map all the main 36 keys in each layer, I could have **252 different keys**.
 > That's more than twice the amount of keys on a full size keyboard BUT with them being WAY closer together.

 ## Pictures